open-horizon/open-horizon.github.io/docs/secrets/developing_with_secrets.md

 ## Best practices
 {: #development_best_practices}

+When using secrets, and developing applications that consume them, consider the following practices to ensure best results.

 1. **Secret handling**
    - Never log secret values
    - Use environment variables for secret paths